msschwartz21/germband-extension/docs/source/opticalflow.rst

 Wrangling the optical flow ouput data
 --------------------------------------

-.. warning:: write about data wrangling for vector data

 ``OpticalFlow.m`` returns 5 data objects ``[X,Y,Vx,Vy,mov]`` that are saved to output files when using ``OpticalFlowOutput.m``.
 Given a user input which defines the base of the output file names hereafter refered to as ``<name>``, ``OpticalFlowOutput`` saves the 5 data objects.

 .. csv-table:: Optical Flow Output